kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

  1. First, download the [BigWig files](https://1drv.ms/f/s!AmCRrTXF10_MgWr91VIHfVT9booG) containing the RNA-seq read coverage from four of the samples found in the original dataset.
 The `aipt_A` and `auim_A` samples are from the naive condition and the `aipt_C` and `auim_C` samples are from the *Salmonella* condition.
  2. Open these four bigWig files in IGV and make sure that the reference genome version is set to GRCh38.
  3. Use the search box in IGV to locate the top 3 genes with the smallest differential transcript usage p-values from the naive vs *Salmonella* comparison that you identified in Task 2.
  4. Make screenshots of RNA-seq read coverage from these three genes and include them in your report.
-Also, highlight the specific exons or parts of transcript whose usage changes between naive vs `Salmonella` conditions.
+Also, highlight (e.g. with a red rectangle) the specific exons or parts of transcript whose usage changes between naive vs `Salmonella` conditions.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NjI5MzRdfQ==
+eyJoaXN0b3J5IjpbLTQ4MTg0MzU4MF19
 -->